Alice Littleman: Early life

 Alice Jones was born on February 8, 1910, in the Old Town district of Anadarko, Oklahoma, to To-haddle-mah (English name: Anna Konad) and Tommy Jones.
 She was the second child in a family of three other siblings: Mary Hummingbird (b.
 1907), Iva Jones (1912–1914), and Vernon S. Keahbone (b.
 1919).
 They grew up on their maternal grandparents' land in West McKinley Township, Caddo County, Oklahoma, about five miles northwest of Anadarko.
-Her family was Kiowa and descended of Tohausen III, through her grandfather Konad (White Buffalo).
+Her family was Kiowa, and she descended from Tohausen III, through her grandfather Konad (Páu:t’áiñ or White Buffalo).
 Her grandmother Dome-be-ah-ty, taught Jones the art of tanning buckskin and making dresses, hightop moccasin, and tipis.

-Jones's mother, Anna, who was a teacher at the Riverside Indian School and also worked as a foreperson in the Works Progress Administration's Mau-Tame Club, taught Jones beadwork.
-The club was a beading society established by the Bureau of Indian Affairs' field matron Susie Peters in an effort to preserve the beading practices of the Kiowa and give the tribe a creative outlet for their works.
+Jones's mother, Anna, who taught at the Riverside Indian School and supervised the Works Progress Administration's Mau-Tame Club, taught Jones how to bead.
+The club was a beading society established by the Bureau of Indian Affairs' field matron Susie Peters to preserve the beading practices of the Kiowa and give the tribe a creative outlet for their works.
 Dome-be-ah-ty had taught Anna beadwork, as it was customary for the knowledge to be passed from mothers and grandmothers to their daughters and granddaughters.
-Anna was highly skilled and won prizes at the annual Gallup Inter-tribal Indian Ceremonial exhibition in Gallup, New Mexico, and at the 1939 Golden Gate International Exposition in San Francisco, California.
+Anna was highly skilled and won prizes at the annual Gallup Inter-tribal Indian Ceremonial exhibition in Gallup, New Mexico, and she exhibited at the 1939 Golden Gate International Exposition in San Francisco, California.
 Jones attended the rural Washita School, but left school after completing the eighth grade to care for her grandparents.